Gerges-Creative/alx-system_engineering-devops/command_line_for_the_win/README.md

-This is the command line for the win project.\
+This is the command line for the win project.<br />

 These are the steps taken to use the SFTP command-line tool in this project:
 1- Establish an SFTP session by issuing the following command: